"Market Intelligence that Adds Flavour to Your Success"

 |

-Fortune Business Insights says that the global used market size was USD 5.16 billion in 2020 and is projected to reach USD 10.08 billion by 2028.
+Fortune Business Insights says that the worldwide market size was valued at USD 7.43 billion in 2025 and is anticipated to record a valuation of USD 12.85 billion by 2032.

-The food services segment is expected to be the leading segment in this market during the forecast period.
+The food services segment is predicted to dominate the global used cooking oil market trend during the forecast period.

 Increasing demand for biodiesel is the key factor driving the growth of the market.